-The offtake derivative is a written option and has to be carried at fair value through profit and loss.
+The offtake derivative is a written option and is carried at fair value through profit and loss.
 The Orion loan is a hybrid instrument, containing a debt host component and two embedded derivatives - a prepayment and interest floor options that require separation as derivatives.
 These features were recorded at fair value with the remainder of the proceeds of transaction allocated to the loan.

-The debt host component is classified as other financial liability and is measured at amortized cost using the effective interest rate method and the embedded derivatives are classified as FVTPL and all changes in fair value are recorded in profit or loss.
+The debt host component is classified as other financial liability and is measured at amortized cost using the effective interest rate method and the embedded derivatives are classified as fair value through profit and loss and all changes in fair value are recorded in profit or loss.
 The difference between the debt host component and the principal amount of the loan outstanding is accreted to profit or loss over the expected life of the loan.
-Accretion of \$2.0 million and gain from the change in the fair value of derivative of \$2.9 million has been recognized since the initial measurement as of September 19, 2013 to December 31, 2013.
+Accretion of \$1.8 million has been recognized for the period ended March 31, 2014.